 In its 13th year, the festival is growing from strength to strength.
 Running over a long weekend, you’ll be treated to three after dark party nights, plenty of live music, cookery demonstrations and much more.

-We (my husband & I) headed into Exeter on Saturday 23rd.
+We (my husband & I) headed into Exeter on the festival's opening day.
 The doors opened at 10am and tickets were £8.00 each.
 You are given a wrist band so you can wander in and out of the festival - which is a great idea if you've also got things to see in town.
 As it was nearly 11am, we headed straight towards the Camper Coffer Co. and relaxed in the sun with a full bodied Americano.
 Then it was on to the food tents…

 There were three large tents full to the brim with the most delicious food.
 I know what you’re thinking... free samples?
 Yes, and lots of them!
 I don't think I’ve ever had so many different types of food in such a short space of time.
 We went from venison burgers to oak smoked cheese, raspberry & balsamic ice cream to Tarquin's Gin... it was a treat for the senses.